sander-sn/anatomy/README.md

     ols+rf 2021-07-28 -> 2022-08-31           2.105910 -0.397903 -0.368193 -0.350080

 ### *Interpretation*
-The previous decomposition was that of a gain function.
+We previously decomposed the out-of-sample $R^2$.
 In this case, we use the RMSE *loss* function, implying that a predictor with a negative contribution increases forecasting accuracy.
 Because the RMSE cannot be negative, the `base_contribution`, which is the RMSE of the average forecasts of the models, can only be positive.

 Similar to the previous case, we find that all predictors contribute positively to forecasting accuracy (by contributing negatively to the RMSE).